Frequently Asked Questions

 c. the payment is for rents or royalties from properties located in Louisiana. -

-Is the payment of miscellaneous income to a Louisiana resident required to be reported on Form 1099 MISC?
+Is the payment of miscellaneous income to a Louisiana resident required to be reported on Form 1099-MISC to LDR?

 No. Only payments of $1,000 or more to non-residents of Louisiana for rents or royalties from properties located in Louisiana are required to be reported.
 However, a record of payments to residents should be maintained in the event the Department has a need to review them.